 China - COVID-19 outbreak started with China around November 2019 and then rapidly spread into other parts of the world.
 Before the pandemic, China was already grappling with slower growth and rising unemployment along with trade conflicts with economic giants like USA.
 Impact of the Pandemic was severe on the country's economy in Q1 2020.
 The government had to adopt strict containment measures and as China is the biggest exporter to many countries in the world, there were supply chain disruptions in the first few months of 2020 which impacted the manufacturing sector globally.
 However, the country could restore its operations within next few months and was one of the leading suppliers of medical consumables and equipment globally in 2020.
-China's economy, which did not contract in 2020, is expected to grow at 8.4% in 2022 and moderate as the country's focus shifts to reducing financial stability risks.
+China's economy, which did not contract in 2020, has shown its resilience during the pandemic year and registered 8.0% GDP growth in 2021.